-- 3. The final milestone of this CCM requires the utilization of CGMs: - b.a.
-Within 12 months after the application of the pan European DA CGM in CGMES format in the Hansa CCR ROSC processes, CCR Hansa CCCs shall utilize CGMs in their computation of day-ahead CCM is-cross-zonal capacities based on the implemented.
-Pursuant to Article 20(8) a 6-month testing of the methodology shall be coordinated with CCR Nordic and CCR Corefor the CGMs. - b.
-The Single Intraday Coupling (SIDC) solution can apply flow based parameters and relevant TSOs and Within 12 months after the Nominate Electricity Market Operators (NEMOs)application of the pan European ID CGM in CGMES format in the Hansa CCR ROSC processes have been adapted accordingly. - c.b.
-The CCM for the ; CCR Hansa CCCs shall utilize CGMs their computation of intraday time frame is cross-zonal capacities based on the implemented methodology for the CGMs. - 3-4.
-Following Article 1921(1)(a), withb), the CCR Hansa CCC appointment and its entry into operation, CCR Hansa CCCCCCs will calculate the cross-zonal capacity while the CCR Hansa TSOs will send the results from their capacity calculations on the AC grid TTCs/NTCs to the CCR Hansa CCC, CCCs based on current methodologies.
-The minimum capacity calculated will prevail and will be applied by the CCR Hansa CCCCCCs.
-The resulting cross--zonal capacities are subject to validation by each CCR Hansa TSO for its bidding-zone borders.
-The CCR Hansa CCC provides CCCs provide the validated cross-zonal capacities to the allocation mechanism. - 5.
-Following Article 19(1)(b), with the implementation of the two days ahead, day ahead and intraday CGMs, CCR Hansa TSOs will use the same CGM input in their CCR Hansa related capacity calculation processes.
-Following Article 21(2)(a), with the implementation of day-ahead AHC in CCR Core and CCR Nordic, the influence of the CCR Hansa interconnectors on the AC grid will be market driven, ensuring equal treatment of the CCR Hansa bidding-zone borders and bidding-zone borders in the adjacent CCRs.
-AHC complements the cross-zonal capacity calculation of the Hansa CCR, meaning that the TTC/NTC computations according to Article 4 is in effect in addition to AHC.
-Before AHC is applied by the CCR Hansa TSOs on each side of the CCR Hansa interconnectors, a testing phase of at least 6 months will be coordinated with the CCR Nordic and CCR Core respectively as required in CACM Regulation article 20(8). - 2.-Following Article 21(2)(b), with the implementation of intraday AHC in CCR Core and CCR Nordic This will ensure that the forecast of demand, generation and line availability are the same, thus increasing the coordination of the capacity calculation. - 3.
+- 1. Implementation of this CCM will be a stepwise process with the following milestones: - The CCR Hansa CCC is appointed and in operation pursuant to Article 27(2) of CACM Regulation. - b.
+Implementation of the methodology for the CGM. - c.
+The flow-based CCMs of CCR Core and of CCR Nordic have been implemented including AHC for the CCR Hansa interconnectors. - d.
+The day-ahead CCM is implemented.
+Pursuant to Article 20(8) a 6-month testing of the methodology shall be coordinated with CCR Nordic and CCR Core. - e.
+The Single Intraday Coupling (SIDC) solution can apply flow-based parameters and relevant TSOs and the Nominate Electricity Market Operators (NEMOs) processes have been adapted accordingly. - f.
+The CCM for the intraday time frame is implemented. - 2.
+Following Article 19(1)(a), with the CCR Hansa CCC appointment and its entry into operation, CCR Hansa CCC will calculate the cross-zonal capacity while the CCR Hansa TSOs will send the results from their capacity calculations on the AC grid to the CCR Hansa CCC, based on current methodologies.
+The minimum capacity calculated will prevail and will be applied by the CCR Hansa CCC.
+The resulting cross-zonal capacities are subject to validation by each CCR Hansa TSO for its bidding-zone borders.
+The CCR Hansa CCC provides the validated cross-zonal capacities to the allocation mechanism. - 3.
+Following Article 19(1)(b), with the implementation of the two-days ahead, day-ahead and intraday CGMs, CCR Hansa TSOs will use the same CGM input in their CCR Hansa related capacity calculation processes.
+This will ensure that the forecast of demand, generation and line availability are the same, thus increasing the coordination of the capacity calculation. - 4.
 Following Article 19(1)(c), with the implementation of the flow-based CCMs of CCR Core and of CCR Nordic using AHC, the influence of the CCR Hansa interconnectors on the AC grid will be market driven, ensuring equal treatment of the CCR Hansa bidding-zone borders and bidding-zone borders in the adjacent CCRs.
-Until this full implementation of the CCR Hansa CCM for the day-ahead market is done, in the case that AHC is not yet implemented in an adjacent CCR, or the flow based CCMs of the adjacent CCRs are not including a selection of CNEs relevant for CCR Hansa exchan ges, the CCR Hansa TSOs will follow the capacity calculation as described in Article 19(3) towards this adjacent CCR.
-This implies that the capacity calculation process will continue on the CCR Hansa bidding zone borders even when the CCR Core has implemented the flow based CCM using SHC.
-Before AHC will replace the NTC calculation applied by the CCR Hansa TSOs on each side of the CCR Hansa interconnectors, a testing phase of 6 months will be coordinated with the CCR Nordic and CCR Core respectively as required in CACM Regulation Article 20(8). - 4-6.
-AHC complements the cross-zonal capacity calculation of the Hansa CCR, meaning that the TTC/NTC computations according to Article 12 is in effect in addition to AHC.
-With the application of flow-based in SIDC and adaptation of the processes on relevant CCR Hansa TSOs and NEMOs side, there will be no need to translate flow-based parameters into ATC constraints for the intraday market-and CCR Hansa CCM for intraday market can be fully implemented, after a required 6 months testing phase following CACM Regulation Articlearticle 20(8).
+Until this full implementation of the CCR Hansa CCM for the day-ahead market is done, in the case that AHC is not yet implemented in an adjacent CCR, or the flow-based CCMs of the adjacent CCRs are not including a selection of CNEs relevant for CCR Hansa exchanges, the CCR Hansa TSOs will follow the capacity calculation as described in Article 19(3) towards this adjacent CCR.
+This implies that the capacity calculation process will continue on the CCR Hansa bidding zone borders even when the CCR Core has implemented the flow-based CCM using SHC.
+Before AHC will replace the NTC calculation applied by the CCR Hansa TSOs on each side of the CCR Hansa interconnectors, a testing phase of 6 months will be coordinated with the CCR Nordic and CCR Core respectively as required in CACM Regulation Article 20(8). - 5.
+With the application of flow-based in SIDC and adaptation of the processes on relevant CCR Hansa TSOs and NEMOs side, there will be no need to translate flow-based parameters into ATC constraints for the intraday market and CCR Hansa CCM for intraday market can be fully implemented, after a required 6 months testing phase following CACM Regulation Article 20(8).